This post contains affiliate links.

 Giving sows a larger space will enable them to escape from immediate aggression if they are threatened.
 It may also prevent attacks from happening in the first place, as the animals will spread out more, and conflict will be less likely to break out.

-This doesn’t mean your Pigs can live on any surface, but does this include concrete?
-Learn the facts in my post.
+This doesn’t mean your Pigs can live on any surface, but can you raise pigs on concrete?
+Learn the facts.

 Watch newly formed groups for aggression.